mhdalhzau/memoor/replit.md

 # Overview

-This is a multi-role employee management system built with React, TypeScript, Express, and PostgreSQL.
+This is a multi-role employee management system built with React, TypeScript, Express, and MySQL.
 The application serves staff, managers, and administrators with different access levels for attendance tracking, sales reporting, cashflow management, payroll processing, and proposal submissions.
 The system supports multiple stores and includes role-based authentication and authorization.

+## Setup Status
+- ✅ **Replit Environment**: Configured for development and deployment
+- ✅ **MySQL Database**: Connected to Aiven MySQL database with SSL
+- ✅ **Frontend**: React/Vite application running on port 5000
+- ✅ **Backend**: Express server with WebSocket support
+- ✅ **Deployment**: Configured for autoscale deployment

 🎉 COMPLETE SUCCESS!
 The architect has given the final PASS verdict!